libp2p/specs/peer-ids/peer-ids.md

 An example of a `base58btc` encoded SHA256 peer id: `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`.

+Note that some projects using libp2p will prefix "base encoded" strings with a [multibase](https://github.com/multiformats/multibase) code that identifies the encoding base and alphabet.
+Peer ids do not use multibase, and can be assumed to be encoded as `base58btc`.

 ## How Keys are Encoded and Messages Signed

 Four key types are supported: